tbm-2303/Redis_OLA/README.md

 docker exec -it redis-slave redis-cli
 ```

-then check if the data is repeated in the slave:
+then check if the data is replicated in the slave:
 ```bash
 HGETALL user:2001
 ```